Under the Hood

 Caching Strategy

 Caching of various expensive-to-calculate values in TraceBase improves performance.
 Typical caching strategies periodically refresh cached values based on a simple cached value expiration date.
 However, this strategy has drawbacks.
-During times of low traffic, the periodic rebuilding of values is susceptible to significantly impacting the performance of a large search results download, for example.
+For example, during times of low traffic, the periodic rebuilding of values is susceptible to significantly impacting the performance of a large search results download, for example.

 Additionally, if new data is loaded or changed, cached values can be incorrect until affected cached values are rebuilt, so a user may occasionally be presented with that inaccurate data.